 Celebrating students and keeping up with traditions is a core value of Mentoring and Tracking.
-In 2023, MT celebrated youths' birthdays with gift cards and personalized cakes.
+In 2024, MT continued to celebrate youths' birthdays with gift cards and personalized cakes.
 During holidays like Easter, Valentines, Thanksgiving and Christmas, students receive holiday grams and gifts.
 For Thanksgiving and Christmas, several families were provided a full meal basket to inspire Positive Adverse Childhood Experiences (PACES).
 Additionally, Rite Track hosted a Recognition Ceremony in honor of youth who successfully completed the program and met significant milestones.